PCOS

 For those with PCOS and acne, the combined oral contraceptive should be considered first-line therapy if there are no contraindications.
 Consider other therapies as part of normal acne management.
 For more see our notes on Acne vulgaris.

 Weight loss (if overweight) may help reduce hyperandrogenism and as such help with hirsutism and acne.
-Weight loss in patients with PCOS can often be challenging and support (e.g. dietician referral) should be offered.
+Weight loss in patients with PCOS can often be challenging and support (e.g. dietician referral) should be offered, and more recent guidelines recommend that newer glucagon-like peptide-1 agonists may be considered.

 Metabolic complications